GDLynx/physics-based-game-mechanics/README.md

 # Physics Based Game Mechanics

 ## Why?
-Have you ever had an awesome game idea you couldn't pursue because you didn't know the math behind the game mechanic?
+Have you ever had an awesome game idea you couldn't pursue because you didn't know the math behind a game mechanic?
 This repository hopes to reduce this problem by providing examples of how to recreate various game mechanics using a variety of tools.

 ## Contributing